fc-minecraft/hoc2023-md/scene1.md

 # Food Dispenser

 ## Step 1
-The food dispenser that works by itself is not finding some students because it can't see them properly.
-Look at the code and make it better so it can find students of different heights.
+The food dispenser is not finding some students because it can't see them properly.
+Press the green arrow.
 Pay attention to how the AI looks for and recognizes students.
+Then, return to the code and make it fair and inclusive so that it finds students of ALL heights.

 #### ~ tutorialhint
 Try a different setting for the ``||hoc2023Objectives:scan <type>||`` block.